Fluval 407 vs AquaClear 110 – Which Should You Choose?

 The Fluval 407, on the other hand, is a premium canister filter that combines efficiency with power.

 It is a very strong filter that will filter your tank effectively if you have very dense vegetation and plenty of fish in it.
-It is also very good with marine tanks.
-It operates very efficiently and silently at the same time.
+It is also very good with marine tanks and operates very efficiently and silently at the same time.

 The cons of the filter are that it can be hard to set up due to the complicated structure, and it is pricier than the AquaClear filter.